i

 OCRmyPDFTesseract 5PaddleOCR

 All equations are identified and extracted.
 Each equation is converted to LaTeX and MathML.
-Display equations and inline equations are flagged separately.
+Display and inline equations are flagged separately.

 The document is auto-tagged with structural markup: headings, paragraphs, lists, tables, and figures.
 STEM-specific rules handle equation placement and reading order.